Proudly Encouraging Meaningful Community Involvement Since 1972.

 • Capital Improvements

-FDOT Plans Improvements along SR 789 (Bird Key to Sunset Drive) beginning early 2026
+FDOT Plans Improvements along SR 789 (Bird Key to Sunset Drive) began December 28th

 The Florida Department of Transportation (FDOT) has announced project plans for upcoming improvements along SR 789 (Bird Key to Sunset Drive).
-Construction is anticipated to begin in early 2026 and be completed by early 2027.
+Construction began December 28th, 2025, and is projected to be completed by early 2027

 Key Improvements: